TheRenegadeCoder/sample-programs-website/README.md

 `source` command.

 Now, run `generate.sh`.
 This will build the website, create a temporary web server, and open up the home webpage in your default browser at `http://localhost:8000/index.html`.
-When you done, just press Ctrl+C to exit the web server.
+When you are done, just press Ctrl+C to exit the web server.